 - Improving your grant applications

 Communicating the impact of your work in grant applications helps to increase your chances of getting research funding.
 There is more to impact than metrics such as citation count and h-index.
 Moreover, funders such as NWO no longer allow bibliometrics in grant applications.
 Impact sections will require you to think about impact goals, beneficiaries (organizations, groups, sectors, etc.) and pathways that ensure the impact goals will affect the potential beneficiaries positively.
 The Grants Office provides strategic advice and support on developing a grant proposal, applying for different funding programmes and managing granted projects.

 - Training & Support

 A course on how to increase the visibility and impact of your work is provided by the University Library for PhD candidates.
 For more information and enrollment, please visit this page.
-Support activities regarding grant applications are facilitated by the Grants Office, and can be found via this page.
+Support activities regarding grant applications are facilitated by the Grants Office.